GFC-Eco/gfc-doucuments/GFC Intro - Start.md

 Let's imagine.

 Suppose we are on Noah's ark, heading for the stars.
-Every planet (except the stars) is "silent".
+Every planet (except the stars) is silent.

 To us, each planet is unfamiliar.